Sylt

 Kassel: Rhein-Neckar Air flies back to Sylt

-Mannheim Airport's house brand, Rhein-Neckar Air, will offer non-stop flights between Kassel-Calden and Sylt in summer 2021.
-All flights of this provider are operated by the Bavarian MHS Aviation.
-Rhein-Neckar Air was established a few years ago
+Mannheim Airport's own brand, Rhein-Neckar Air, will offer non-stop flights between Kassel-Calden and Sylt in summer 2021.
+All of this provider's flights are operated by the Bavarian company MHS Aviation.
+Rhein-Neckar Air was launched several years ago by Mannheim Airport, local entrepreneurs and MHS Aviation to provide regular scheduled flights

 Continue reading